 Explore the fascinating complexity of the natural world.

+At Essex you will gain a wealth of knowledge from a huge breadth of ecosystems, from estuaries and coastal environments, to oceanic systems.
+With climate change affecting our oceans at an unprecedented rate, there has never been a more important time to study marine biology.
 Develop your skills in the latest ocean sampling techniques in Greece, and explore the Essex coastline.
 You can also volunteer with our Coral Reef Research Unit and join our Marine Conservation Society.

 Our curriculum is constantly evolving to reflect the latest findings in the field across the vast expanse of marine biology.
 Tropical ecosystems provide important resources locally and globally, and coral reefs are the most diverse of marine ecosystems threatened by human activities.
 There has never been a more exciting time to study biology.